inet-framework/inet-tutorials/configurator/doc/step8.rst

    <!--internal video recording playback speed 2 animation speed none crop 210 360 50 30-->

-This is how the routes would look like if the XML configuration didn't contain the ``<wireless>`` elements:
+The following image shows how the routes would look like if the XML configuration didn't contain the ``<wireless>`` elements:

 .. figure:: step8fullmesh_2.png